OpenQuantumComputing/quantumreservoirpy/paper.md

 ## Dependencies

-The three main dependencies of `QuantumReservoirPy` are numpy, qiskit, and scikit-learn.
+The three main dependencies of `QuantumReservoirPy` are numpy, qiskit, and scikit-learn, with python versions above 3.9.
+Qiskit is [deprecating](https://github.com/Qiskit/qiskit/releases) python 3.9 support in the 2.1.0 version, and the package presented here is developed to support qiskit=2.0.x.
+As for the other packages, the supported versions of scikit-learn and numpy follows from their interrelated constraints as well as the constraint from qiskit.
+In the install script, we specify numpy>1.17.
 We strive for `QuantumReservoirPy` to support compatibility with existing reservoir computing and quantum computing workflows.

 Much of existing research in QRC is performed on IBM devices and simulators (see [@yasuda23; @suzuki22]), programmed through the Qiskit software package.
 To minimize disruption in current workflows, `QuantumReservoirPy` is built as a package to interact with Qiskit circuits and backends.
 It is expected that the user also use Qiskit in the customization of reservoir architecture when working with `QuantumReservoirPy`.